 Short interest in Total

-The short interest (as a percentage of outstanding shares) in Total (TOT) has risen 0.05% since July 2, the beginning of the third quarter, to the current level of 0.10%.
-Usually, a rise in the short interest implies an increase in the bearish sentiment for the stock.
-During the same period, Total stock has risen 1.9%.
+Short interest in Total (TOT) has fallen by 0.07 percentage points since February 14, 2019, to its current level of 0.04% of its outstanding shares.
+Usually, a decline in short interest implies a reduction in bearish sentiment for the stock.
+However, in the same period, Total stock has fallen by 4.6%.

 Peers’ short interest